fassko/fassko.github.io/_posts/2019-12-27-graphql-advances-with-swift.md

 Swift `Date` type from Foundation framework is a good example.
 If you want to convert GraphQL Date type to Swift using Apollo iOS SDK, just pass `--passthroughCustomScalars` when generating the Swift code.

-You car use custom formats for `Date` like `ISO8601` or use milliseconds.
-Just need to extend `Date` type and conform to `JSONDecodable` which requires implementing initialize method.
+You can use custom formats for `Date` like `ISO8601` or use milliseconds.
+You just need to extend `Date` type and conform to `JSONDecodable` which requires implementing the initializing method.

 ```swift
   extension Date: JSONDecodable {